 - When you're finished with this assignment, submit your final paper to the Lesson 10 Final Term Project dropbox I've created for it in Canvas.

-- Save your files in the following format: L10_tp_firstinitialLastName.doc (or .jpg or .pdf or .tiff).
-For example, my file would be named "L10_tp_arobinson.doc" - This naming convention is important, as it will help me make sure I match each submission up with the right student.
+- Save your files in the following format: L10_tp_firstinitialLastName.docx (or other Word compatible format).
+For example, my file would be named "L10_tp_arobinson.docx" - This naming convention is important, as it will help me make sure I match each submission up with the right student.

 - Submit your assignment to the Lesson 10 Final Term Project dropbox I've created for it in Canvas.
 See our Canvas Course Calendar for specific due dates.